krallnyx/the-good-neighborAPI/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# API (BackEnd) for The Good Neighbor project
+This project should be used with the The-Good-Neighbor project (which is it's FrontEnd in React).
+It's written as a Ruby on Rails API

+## Technicals details
-* Ruby version
+* Ruby version 2.6.6

-* System dependencies

-* Configuration

-* Database creation
+* Rails 6.0.3

-* Database initialization
+* sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* jwt

-* ...
+* activestorage-validator

+### Configuration
+To launch this app, simply launch "rails server" or the file "RailS.bat" on Windows You can also tun the test set via "rails test"